erinvdoyle/tarot/README.md

 - Sound toggle buttons
 - Sound effects and animations for correct and incorrect answers
-- Sound effects and animations througout the tarot draw
+- Sound effects and animations througout the tarot draw  to simulate shuffling and drawing cards
-- The option to draw and redraw different tarot cards selected at random
+- The option to draw and redraw randomly selected tarot cards
-- The option to exit out of whichever game is being played
 - A quiz score tally that updates with each answer
 - A quiz results blurb determined by the number of points scored
+- The option to exit out of whichever game is being played

 ## Favicon